 Colcannon is the proper name for these Irish mashed potatoes.
 It's a thoroughly Irish dish, which is typically made with cooked and shredded cabbage, or sometimes kale, combined, along with butter and cream in mashed potatoes.

-This potato and cabbage dish is so popular in Ireland, that there's even a song about it!
+This Irish potato recipe is so popular in Ireland, that there's even a song about it!

-Don't confuse Colcannon with Champ, another Irish potato dish.
-Champ is essentially the same dish, but without the addition of cabbage.
+Don't confuse Colcannon with Irish champ, another Irish potato dish.
+Champ is essentially the same dish, made with mashed potatoes and spring onions, but without the addition of cabbage.

 Why You'll Love This Recipe